mrpostiga/imame4all/trunk/Android/MAME4droid/res/raw/readme.txt

 After installing, place your MAME-titled zipped roms in /sdcard/ROMs/MAME4all/roms folder.

-MAME4droid uses only 'gp2x wiz 0.37b11 mame romset'.
-Google it or use "clrmame.dat" file included in /sdcard/ROMs/MAME4all/ to convert romsets from other MAME versions to the ones used by this version, using ClrMAME Pro utility, available in this URL:
+MAME4droid uses only '0.37b5', 'GP2X WIZ 0.37b11 mame romset'.
+Use "clrmame.dat" file included in /sdcard/ROMs/MAME4all/ to convert romsets from other MAME versions to the ones used by this version, using ClrMAME Pro utility, available in this URL:

 http://mamedev.emulab.it/clrmamepro/